-Make Mom a special Mother’s Day breakfast of pancakes by foregoing the usual maple syrup with these delectable pancake toppings in 15 minutes or less
+Make a special pancake breakfast by foregoing the usual maple syrup with these delectable pancake toppings in 15 minutes or less.

 Lemon Vanilla Ricotta Whip Topping